-In April 2022, Toronto Metropolitan University changed its name to Toronto Metropolitan University.
+In April 2022, Ryerson University changed its name to Toronto Metropolitan University.
 Our new name better reflects our values and promises a future filled with possibilities, and will be implemented in a phased approach.
 Learn more about our next chapter.

 On February 28, 2022, the Government of Canada lowered their COVID-19 Global Travel Advisory,, external link from a “level 3: avoid all non-essential travel advisory” to a “level 2: practise special precautions advisory”.
 The Government of Canada is advising travelers to practise enhanced health precautions when traveling internationally.
 Our International Risk Management requirements have been updated to reflect this change.